Survival & Success Tips for Struggling Entrepreneurs and Business Owners

 “Following your passion will make you successful” is a myth.

-I am a proponent for positive inspiration, in fact, it’s what I do.
+I am a proponent of positive inspiration, in fact, it\’s what I do.
 Being emotionally ready, confident in your dream and following your dreams is one level, and only one level, in a paramount structure and foundation to your success.
 Passion acts as your emotional cheerleader and muse.
 Actions and strategy need to be implemented for your business to thrive.

 Expect to work seven days a week.

 When you are in business for yourself, you are always \’open for business\’ until you are profitable and the business runs itself.
 So the physical and emotional requirement of owning your own business coupled with the financial strain, which every entrepreneur can get on board with, can deteriorate your passion very quickly if you don\’t have realistic, structured support in place.

 Always be open to learning and taking every experience as an experience to grow from.

 Being purposeful with your actions and doing what is needed is another foundational element paving the road to success.

 I see so many talented people who believe they have a great solution, product or service and yet are floundering.
 Many times they don\’t want to admit that business is bad.
 It is hard to admit (review \’be egoless\’) because the fear they may be seen as a failure, not expert at what we do or a fraud it a judgment tied to struggling – and a myth.

 In some circumstances, let\’s be honest, some people are not great at what they do.
 So it\’s a great wake-up call to find what you really ARE good at!
 But for those who are really great at what they do, yet can\’t seem to make a thriving business out of it, it\’s not that they lack talent, passion or commitment it\’s the fact that they are not implementing what\’s needed in this day and age to be successful.